 Prescriptions.
 Please make sure you have plenty of your needed medications to last through your trip and make plans to purchase more if needed.

 In addition to cold, flu, and stomach meds; my little remedy bag also contains other comfort items.
 Bandages, moleskin, small scissors, nail clippers, extra contact lenses, floss picks, melatonin, and eye drops… It sounds like a lot, but to save space, I use small zipper bags to carry a few tablets.
-Just be sure to lablel the medication name, expiration date, and dosage instructions if neded.
+Just be sure to label the medication name, expiration date, and dosage instructions if needed.

 Locate your IDs and visas.
 It’s one thing to have a passport, it’s another to remember just where you last stashed it.
 If you are not sure what is required for your trip, be sure to consult your cruise line’s website.

 Confirm EVERYTHING.
 Call me paranoid, but I like to make sure there haven’t been any changes and my reservations are set.
-This includes hotel, house/pet sitter, and airline.
+This includes hotels, house/pet sitter, and airline.
 And on that note…

 Print travel details.
 Yes, I love my phone, but I hate having to open three different apps to track down travel details.
 Instead, I keep all of my travel info on one sheet of paper.
 My doc includes my airline information (flight number, booking number, departure times) and my hotel information (address, phone number, confirmation number, check-in time).
 I also include the address for the cruise port as I’ve learned the hard way that some cities have multiple ports and/or cab drivers won’t always know the address.